muratk3n/thirdwave/en/README.md

 ---

-They can gauge whether they are doing good or bad and vote for the 'other' (enough for democracy to work).
+They can gauge whether they are doing good or bad and vote for the 'other' if bad (enough for democracy to work).

 Bad policies sink, good policies raise -- in the long run.
 If ur party is constantly putting up bad policies, ppl might choose 'other' on you